fossasia/susper.com/README.md

 	 PRs must pass a build check and unit-tests check on Travis
  * **gh-pages**
    This contains shipped code.
 After significant features/bugfixes are accumulated on development, we make a version update, and make a release.
+ * **angular**
+ This contains the code that is related to angular2 version of susper, where all the development of converting susper to angular2 framework is being done.If you're making a contribution related to angular issues,
+	you are supposed to make a pull request to _angular_.
+	PRs must pass a build check and unit-tests check on Travis

 ## LICENSE